Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/adornment/index.md

 SyntaxEditor supports the ability to insert intra-text spacers, or space between text characters, and have adornments render within the space that was created.

-This feature can be used to insert any sort of UI element in-line with the text of a view, and is different than normal adornments in that normal adornments don't alter text positioning.
+This feature can be used to insert any sort of UI element in-line with the text of a view and is different than normal adornments in that normal adornments don't alter text positioning.
 This feature allows for inserting in-line images, in-line buttons that can be used to take action on nearby document text, etc.

 See the [Intra-Text Adornments](intra-text-adornments.md) topic for more information.